Aswaic/Project1/README.md

 ## Observations

 - The recommender system successfully retrieved previously interacted items in many cases.
-- In highly specialized domains (e.g., TDAH, graphic novels), recommendations were more accurate.
 - Broader historical themes sometimes led to generic or tangential results.

 ### Recommendation Performance (Precision@10 and Recall@10)